MESD/SettingsBundle/README.md

 are defined using simple text yaml files, with like settings grouped together in a structure called a cluster.

-For more details, please see the documentation.
+For more details please see the documentation.

 ###Documentation